robertlestak/procx/README.md

 ### PostgreSQL

-The PostgreSQL driver will retrieve the next message from the specified queue, and pass it to the process.
+The PostgreSQL driver will retrieve the messages from the specified queue, and pass it to the process.

 ```bash
 procx \